alexsaunderswps/User-Guides/web_portal_device_management_guide.md

 **Applied changes to Device not visible in Device:**
 - Ensure that your device is connected to the internet
 - If you have assigned a new **Installation** the device must stop the current session of WildXR and relaunch the WildXR app prior to changes taking effect
-- Double check that the Wildxr Number is the one assigned to the headset you are using *(Check the settings menu to confirm the Wildxr number)*
+- Double check that the WildXR Number is the one assigned to the headset you are using *(Check the settings menu to confirm the Wildxr number)*
+<div style="page-break-after: always;"></div>

 **Video playback issues:**
 - Whenever a new instance or update of WildXR is required all associated videos must be downloaded to provide a smooth playback experience.
 - Ensure your **Installation** has automatically downloaded all needed videos, or that you have manually downloaded all videos.
 - Depending on the video library size and internet speeds, this can take multiple hours.
 - Please consider this when scheduling an update or planning for new WildXR installations.
-<div style="page-break-after: always;"></div>

 ## Important Notes